-The paragraphs below in this section update the disclosures under "Management's Discussion and Analysis of Financial Condition and Resulting Operations" for the nine-month periods ended September 30, 2014 and 2013 and the years ended December 31, 2013 and 2012.
-The subsequent sections beginning with "Overview" are as originally filed in content with some minor changes in paragraph placement for easier comparison.
+The paragraphs below in this section update the disclosures under "Management's Discussion and Analysis of Financial Condition and Resulting Operations" for the six-month periods ended June 30, 2014 and 2013 and the years ended December 31, 2013 and 2012.
+The subsequent sections beginning with "Overview" are as originally filed in content with some minor changes in paragraph placement for easier comparison, except that we have also revised these sections to reflect the extension of the due date of certain indebtedness as described in the next paragraph.

-Our cash balance was approximately \$244,000 as of September 30, 2014.
-Our current operating expenses are approximately \$350,000 per month.
+Our cash balance was approximately \$40,000 as of June 30, 2014.
+Our current operating expenses are approximately \$250,000 per month.
+In the ensuing quarter the Company raised \$1,475,000 in cash through a convertible note private placement.

-As of September 30, 2014 the Company is not in default with respect to any debt.
+As of June 30, 2014 the Company is not in default with respect to any debt.
 We expect that we will require additional funding to finance operating expenses and to enter the international marketplace.
 We will attempt to raise these funds through equity or debt financing, alternative offerings or other means.
 If we are successful in securing adequate funding we plan to make significant capital or equipment investments, and we will also continue to make human resource additions over the next 12 months.